Dansby Swanson Preview, Player Props: Cubs vs. Royals

 Royals Pitching Rankings

-- In his most recent appearance on Tuesday against the Seattle Mariners, the right-hander tossed 7 1/3 innings, giving up two earned runs while surrendering two hits.
+- In his last appearance on Wednesday, the right-hander threw five innings against the Seattle Mariners, allowing six earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.